The 9 Best Microphones For Online Teaching

 The Rhode NT USB is a small and surprisingly heavy microphone that produces high quality audio.
 It’s plug and play, comes with it’s own little stand and overall has premium build quality and a minimalistic design.

 This microphone is a good choice for teachers because it can be positioned in a way to not be viewable on camera due to it’s small size.
 The only drawbacks we found is that the included stand, while it looks great, is too small and you’ll find yourself leaning forward towards the microphone.
-You’ll probably want to prop it up a few inches using a book, that’s what we ended up needing to do in order to get optimal sound using this microphone.

 Also, like all lower priced microphones there is no mic gain control.
 Gain allows you to adjust the microphone sensitivity.
 Instead, you have to adjust everything via your laptop or desktop, not a big deal for a simple use case like an online Zoom class.
 Last, it comes with a built in pop filter which is surprisingly helpful.